Kulick Releases New Single "Rope"

 New York, NY (Top40 Charts)

-Alternative rock singer/songwriter Kulick (who recently accumulated over 3 million combined streams on Spotify), has dropped "Rope," the highly infectious first single off his upcoming debut full-length "Yelling in a Quiet Neighborhood," out October 16 on ENCI Records.
+PA alternative rock singer/songwriter Kulick (who recently accumulated over 3 million combined streams on Spotify), has dropped "Rope," the ultra catchy first single off his upcoming debut full-length "Yelling in a Quiet Neighborhood," out October 16 on ENCI Records.

 Stream "Rope" and pre-order 'Yelling In A Quiet Neighborhood' on all digital platforms: https://orcd.co/kulick-rope